Market insight · Updated July 2, 2026 · Steven Owen

 Austin industrial cap rates and market outlook (Q2 2026)

-Austin industrial cap rates average roughly 7.5–7.6% as of early 2026 (CoStar data via Q1 2026 market reports), with recent sales pricing around $143–$173 per square foot depending on asset quality and dataset.
-The market is working through a historic supply wave: overall vacancy hit 14.5–15.7% in Q1 2026 — a 20-year high — and asking rents are flat to slightly negative at roughly $14.17–$14.43/SF NNN.
+The Austin industrial market cap rate is about 7.5% as of 2026 Q2 (CoStar), with recent sales pricing around $140–$207 per square foot depending on stabilization — non-stabilized product near $140–$170 and stabilized suburban assets above $200.
+The market is working through a historic supply wave: overall vacancy is 14.1%, now the highest among the 50 largest U.S. industrial markets, and asking rents are slightly negative at roughly $14.14/SF NNN (-1.4% YoY).
 Stabilized, modern assets in growth submarkets still command premiums; vacant big-box space trades at a discount.
 It is a tenant's market and, increasingly, a buyer's market.

 Where Austin industrial cap rates are clearing

-CoStar-tracked sales put the Austin industrial average cap rate at about 7.6% heading into 2026, with roughly 98 industrial and flex properties trading over the trailing year.
-The single average hides a wide spread: institutional buyers are paying premiums for stabilized, newer logistics product in growth submarkets, while vacant or partially leased buildings trade wider — buyers are pricing in real lease-up time.
-Nationally, CBRE's H2 2025 Cap Rate Survey found nearly half of industrial investors believe cap rates have peaked and expect compression ahead, which is consistent with the institutional capital that has quietly re-entered the Austin market.
+CoStar puts the Austin industrial market cap rate at about 7.5%, with roughly $377M of industrial and flex property trading over the trailing year.
+The single average hides a wide spread: institutional buyers — Ares Management acquired nearly 1.7M SF via its GLP purchase — are paying premiums for stabilized, newer logistics product in growth submarkets, while vacant or partially leased buildings trade wider as buyers price in real lease-up time.
+Nationally, CBRE's H2 2025 Cap Rate Survey found nearly half of industrial investors believe cap rates have peaked and expect compression ahead, which is consistent with the institutional capital that has re-entered the Austin market.

 The numbers, dated and sourced

-Average cap rate~7.5–7.6%Trailing-year sales; stabilized assets tighter, vacant wider
+Market cap rate~7.5%CoStar model; stabilized assets tighter, vacant wider

-Q1 net absorption~123K–678K SFPositive but well below the delivery pace
+12-mo net absorption~4.5M SFPositive but below the delivery pace

 What's driving it: supply, not demand